chenzlabs/stats-in-vr/README.md

     </a-scene>
 ```

-### make it a permanent fixture in your scene, vr or not
+### make it a permanent fixture in your scene, vr or not:
-stick a VR panel somewhere you want in the scene, and make it stay there.
+stick a VR panel somewhere you want in the scene, and make it stay there, whether you're in VR or not.
 ```html
 <a-scene stats-in-vr="anchorel:#the-box;position:0 .4 0;showallgraphs:true; alwaysshow3dstats:true; show2dstats:false;" >
      <a-circle